 "So nice to meet you Gall.
 I hope you don't mind if I call you that.
-I am Doon Dahilsa Salamangka, call me Doon."
+I am Doon Inabayan Mabayag, call me Doon."

 "Yes sir, I mean Doon."
-The wizard chuckled lightly.
+Galloway said as the wizard chuckled lightly.

 "How may I assist you Gall?"
 Doon said.
 Galloway instantly liked the way Doon called him Gall.
 He felt comfortable, he felt he could do anything.